 EN 2: EXPENDITURE (Recurrent)

 EN 2.1: Personnel Cost (salaries and pension): the slight drop in salaries and pension is due to the large number of workforce expected to retire.
 However, in the original budget, the proposal for the employment of new staff and the amount budgeted was also reduced as the activity has not commenced except for medical personnel.
-The personnel cost of N2.250bn includes salaries and special allowances of all health workers, working in Isolation Centres and Hospitals, treating COVID-19 Patients within the State.
+The personnel cost of N2.750bn includes salaries and special allowances of all health workers, re-engaged retired Nurses and Midwives working in Isolation Centres and Hospitals treating COVID-19 Patients within the State.

 EN 2.2: Overhead Cost; the significant drop in overhead cost from N30.5b to N20.7b is as a result of the negative impact of COVID-19 pandemic, which was the reason for: (i).
 Suspension of all international travels by government officials (ii).
 Suspension of interstate travels (iii).
 Reduction in government activities and engagements especially during the lockdown (iv).
 Suspension of all medical treatments abroad. (v).
 Curtailment of all interstate travels by government officials.
 All these proposed expenditures were dropped from the Revised Budget 2020, thus cutting down on above spending.